CAMB-DSbD/tee-morello-performance-experiments/README.md

 $ ./helloworld
 ```

-## 2.2 Compilation and Execution With Library-Based Compartments
+## 2.2 Compilation and Execution with Library-Based Compartments

 ### 2.2.1  Compilation for purecap ABI